| What

 and strong solvents such as acetone, MEK, lacquer thinner etc

 away from the frame.
-Soy based solvents also will remove the mesh,
+Haze removers can also remove the mesh,

-Ink Wash and water will not affect our glue.
-Sefar
+Ink Wash and water and standard emulsion removers will not affect our glue.

 IMPORTANT MESH FAILURE MESSAGE:

-Soy based chemicals like Franmar D-haze and Easiway's Easisolv 701 contain components that keep the chemical from drying out or evaporating.
+Haze removing chemicals may contain components that keep the chemical from drying out or evaporating.
 This quality makes these chemicals work well, but it presents a problem if you do not wash the chemical off the screen COMPLETELY when you are finished cleaning.
 We recommend degreasing your screens after using these chemicals.
-If you leave residue of these or other soy or citrus type cleaners on your screen, you run the very real risk of mesh slipping off the frame.
+If you leave residue of these or soy or citrus type cleaners on your screen, you run the very real risk of mesh slipping off the frame.
 Ironically, super fast evaporating solvents like MEK, Lacquer thinner and acetone although they are more dangerous and we do not recommend them, acually pose less of a threat to mesh because they evaporate before they can break down the mesh/frame bond.
 Please use degreaser to wash your screens before storage.
+Wash the frame too, not just the mesh!!

 If you have any questions about mesh failure in your shop, please contact us by phone as soon as you notice a problem.
 We can help, it's usually a simple adjustment to your cleaning process that is needed.
 800-255-5335